masoodtariq/Interesting/READme.md

 datagram into IPv4 and whenit reaches the destination the other IPv6 tuneel servers convert it into IPv6 datagram.
 NAT is a technology that allows gatways within a LAN usually routers to change the source IP of a datagram and rewite its own IP when the the data packet reaches to its connected LAN.it is just like the router sent this data packet.
-Usually it converts the private ip address to public ip address.
+Usually it converts the private ip address to public ip address. you can also hide your files and protect them from others.